-In April 2017, the Company entered into an amended agreement.
-The December 2015 Agreement and subsequent amendments, the most recent of which was May 20, 2016, has been cancelled and replaced as follows:
+In March 2018, the Company entered into an amended agreement for the loan payable to North Bay/CLC.
+The December 2015 Agreements and subsequent amendments, the most recent of which was April 2017, has been cancelled and replaced as follows:

-The balance owing (the "Balance Account") at the date of the Agreement was US\$5,144,916 to be repaid in 8 annual principal repayments of US\$500,000 commencing March 31, 2018.
+The balance owing (the "Balance Account") at the date of the Agreement was US\$4,944,916 to be repaid in 8 annual principal repayments of US\$500,000 commencing March 31, 2019.
+US\$300,000 was repaid in the year leaving a balance account pf \$4,644,916.
 Interest will accrue at 7% per annum calculated on December 31 annually, not in advance.
 A final payment will consist of the remaining principal amount and accrued interest.